-Peak Vista Community Health Centers have served El Paso and Teller counties of Colorado since 1971.
+Peak Vista Community Health Centers have served the Pikes Peak and East Central regions of Colorado since 1971.

 From its origins as the Free Clinic of Colorado Springs and Community Health Centers, the growth of Peak Vista can be seen both in the number of service locations and in the types of services provided.
 Originally named the Free Clinic of Colorado Springs, the center began as an all-volunteer organization open just two nights a week for walk-in patients.
-The founding mission, to provide exceptional healthcare for people facing access barriers, has been utilized even more as the nonprofit has grown to 15 centers at 12 locations serving more than 55,000 patients annually with 205,760 encounters.
-The philosophy that everyone should have access to healthcare, which initiated the founding of the organization, has remained relevant as Peak Vista has continued to grow.
-Peak Vista was one of the first to address the need for care within the community and was the first Federally Qualified Health Center in Colorado.
+The founding mission, to provide exceptional health care for people facing access barriers through clinical programs and education, has been utilized even more as the nonprofit has grown to 26 centers serving more than 92,000 patients annually and over 425,000 encounters.
+The philosophy that everyone should have access to health care, which initiated the founding of the organization, has remained relevant as Peak Vista has continued to grow.
+Peak Vista was one of the first to address the need for care within the community and was the first Federally Qualified Health Center (FQHC) in Colorado.
 Peak Vista has been a recipient of United Way funds since 1983 and became accredited by the Accreditation Association for Ambulatory Health care, Inc in 2005.

 From its origins as the Free Clinic of Colorado Springs and Community Health Centers, the growth of Peak Vista can be seen both in the number of service locations and in the types of services provided.
 The organization originally offered primary medical care, adding dental to the list of services in 1994, expanding in 1989 with the addition of women’s health, pharmacy, laboratory and a well child waiting area.

 The organization’s expansion did not stop there; it gathered speed after Peak Vista recognized the need for population and location specific care.
 This led to the development of a health center in Woodland Park, which later was relocated in Divide in 2006.
 A homeless health center was added in 1998 and in 2001 Peak Vista introduced a senior health center and a pediatric health center.
 Behavioral Health was added in 2003 when Peak Vista partnered with Pikes Peak Behavioral Health Group and established a collaborative with the CU Aging Center.
 In 2005, Peak Vista opened a school-based health center in Colorado Springs’ Harrison School District 2 and added a family health center in Fountain, which provides medical and dental care to residents of the Fountain Valley.
 The following year brought two new family health centers, including a 34,000 square foot building in the heart of Colorado Springs.
 Peak Vista also formed a new partnership with the Myron Stratton Consortium in 2006, receiving a $1.5 million donation from the Myron Stratton Foundation to renovate a building on the property for a new health center.
-In 2008, in collaboration with many partners, Peak Vista established the Collaborative Clinic at Union, which provides patients with HIV/AIDS support.
-In 2009, Peak Vista introduced another school-based health center in Cripple Creek.
+In 2008, in collaboration with many partners, Peak Vista established the Collaborative Clinic at Union (now located at the Academy Campus), which provides patients with HIV/AIDS support.

 Some ancillary services offered include First Visitor, a home visitation program for new or expectant parents that provides information about early childhood development.
 Second Sight Vision Services was established for patients with visual impairments in 2005.
 The Outreach Program, added in 2007, helps patients navigate through the healthcare system, assisting members with registration.